Revision and learning links

 The Book Thief – Markus Zusak

 The Spy Who Came In From The Cold – John Le Carre

 The Hunt for Red October – Tom Clancy

-http://funwithlanguages.vacau.com/ – free access to this site for French, German and Spanish.
+https://funwithlanguages.vacau.com/ – free access to this site for French and German.

-www.languagesonline.org.uk click on French, German or Spanish flag to access vocabulary & grammar practice.
+www.languagesonline.org.uk click on French or German flag to access vocabulary & grammar practice.
 Good for tenses.

 www.bbc.co.uk/education/subjects/zhsvr82 Try the new GCSE bitesize for modern foreign languages